How regularly you should change your air filters can depend on the following:

 - Air pollution levels and construction around the residence

-For basic 1"–3" air filters, manufacturers typically tell you to get new ones every 30–60 days.
-If you deal with from light to moderate allergies, you could get a better air filter or replace them even more frequently.
+For basic 1"–3" air filters, manufacturers often tell you to change them every 30–60 days.
+If you have from light to moderate allergies, you could install a better air filter or get new ones even more regularly.

-Or, if you're in a more rural area or less occupied house (like a vacation house) and there are a reduced number of cars around, every year might be frequent enough.
+Or, if you're in a more rural area or less occupied house (like a vacation house) and there are a reduced number of cars around, every year might be regular enough.

 Here are averages that can help you figure out how often you should change the air filter at home: